rdharini2001/rdharini2001/README.md

 </p>
 -->
 # Hey there!
-I am a Master's student at Georgia Tech.
-At Tech, I am a part of the Computational Behaviour and Health Analytics Lab, advised by Dr. Hyeokhyen Kwon where I am developing a human-centered multimodal AI framework for behaviour sensing among the dementia population.
+I am a first year Ph.D. student at Georgia Tech where I am advised by Dr. Anant Madabhushi.
+Previously at Tech, I was a part of the Computational Behaviour and Health Analytics Lab, advised by Dr. Hyeokhyen Kwon where I developed a human-centered behaviour sensing framework for quantifying mild cognitive impairement using wearable and ambient sensors.
 Let's connect and collaborate!

 <!--<p align="center">
 <a href="https://www.linkedin.com/in/dharini242001/">